wp-plugins/portfolio-gallery/readme.txt

 Link Button

 Show Link Button.
-Choose whether to display Show More button.
+Choose whether to display portfolio gallery Show More button.

 Link Button Text.
-Define the text of the Show More button.
+Define the text of the portfolio gallery Show More button.

 Link Button Font Size.
-Set the font size for the Show More button.
+Set the font size for the portfolio gallery Show More button.

 Link Button Font Color.
-Select the font color for the Show More button.
+Select the font color for the portfolio gallery Show More button.

 Link Button Font Hover Color.
-Select the font color for the Show More button when hovered.
+Select the font color for the portfolio gallery Show More button when hovered.

 Link Button Background Color.
-Select the background color for the Show More button.
+Select the background color for the portfolio gallery Show More button.

 Link Button Background Hover Color.
-Select the background color for the Show More button when hovered.
+Select the background color for the portfolio gallery Show More button when hovered.

 ### Full-Height Blocks - Portfolio Gallery